mfinelli/cmsc-421-project-1/clojure-intro.md

     user=> (filter (fn [num] (even? num)) some-numbers) (2 8)

-(partial) is a higher-order function that creates a new function from an existing one with some of it's parameters instantiated.
+(partial) is a higher-order function that creates a new function from an existing one with some of its parameters instantiated.
 For example, suppose we want a function that always adds one

     user=> (def add-one (partial + 1))
     user=> (add-one 5)